 More concerning than this however is that an Allianz survey last year found that over half of Americans hadn’t gone on holiday in the last year.

 While vacation shaming is undeniably a real concern- much of the angst around asking for holiday is an internal thing and not a pressure exerted by bosses on employees.
 The fact of the matter is, we are the ones judging when it comes to annual leave.

 Everyone is guilty of this to an extent.
 We’ve all been in a situation where you want to go on holiday for more than a week but feel like you’ll be silently judged.
 Or felt like taking a day off to recover from a particularly busy period but deciding against it to “save your holiday”.

-This neurosis around taking time off means that inevitably Decemer, or April roles around and about half the workforce need to take the whole month off to use up their spare holiday.
-This is terrible for the managers, who have to try negotiate Business as Usual with 50% of their team and terrible for employees- who either have to take holiday for no real reason, or let it go to waste.
+This neurosis around taking time off means that December, or April roles around and about half the workforce need to take the whole month off to use up their spare holiday.
+This is terrible for the managers, who have to try negotiate Business as Usual with 50% of their team, and terrible for employees- who either have to take holiday for no real reason, or let it go to waste.

 So is unlimited holiday the smart approach to tackling employee burnout?
 Not exactly but it certainly helps.

-The concept of unlimited holiday that flourished out of the Silicon valley was actually not directly targeted at tackling stress.
+The concept of unlimited holiday that flourished out of Silicon Valley was actually not specifically for tackling stress.
 It was to do with trust and in turn responsibility.
 The principle is that if you want your employees to perform their best, work their hardest and truly, truly care about your company, you’ve got to trust them.